Title IX - Sexual Assault and Victim Advocacy

 of the victim.
 Bias crimes or misconduct are based on fear, misunderstanding, or dislike

-of a certain group of people and will result in disciplinary action by the College.
+of a certain group of people and will result in disciplinary action by the university.

 Bystander: